uly-s/TWNetwork/README.md

   - GetAveragePacketLossRatio
   - GetDebugUploadsInBits
   - ResetMissionData
+- Found the best way to patch out multiple methods in one class [here at Patching multiple methods](https://harmony.pardeike.net/articles/annotations.html).
+Probably [Finalizer](https://harmony.pardeike.net/articles/patching-finalizer.html) and [Reverse Patch](https://harmony.pardeike.net/articles/reverse-patching.html) can be useful in the future as well.
 ## In Progress
-- Find the best way to patch out these methods with HarmonyLib
 - Making class Diagram
 ## Plan
 - Collect the methods that needs to be patched out with dnSpy. (done)
-- Find the best way to patch out these methods with HarmonyLib.
+- Find the best way to patch out these methods with HarmonyLib. (done)
 - Create Initial Class Diagram.
 - Code and debug.
 - Test in missions.